 On their return, the students apply their leadership skills in their countries of origin.
 In addition, they form groups of former participants, called ALUMNI which are involved in many community service activities including collection of clothes for donation, counselling young people and children and English teaching, immunization campaigns and more.

-The YES program is managed by four organizations and their partners in each country.
-In Mozambique, AFS-USA works with AFS Interculture South Africa, in collaboration with the YES Alumni Mozambique Association (AYAMO) and the Institute of Languages.
+The YES Program in Mozambique is managed by AFS-USA working with AFS Interculture South Africa in collaboration with the YES Alumni Mozambique Association (AYAMO) and the Institute of Languages.

-In addition to Mozambique, AFS implements the YES program in South Africa, Saudi Arabia, Egypt, the Philippines, Ghana, India, Indonesia, Malaysia, Kenya, Thailand and Turkey.
+In addition to Mozambique, AFS implements the YES Program in South Africa, Egypt, Ghana, India, Indonesia, Malaysia, Kenya, Thailand and Turkey.

 - Be Mozambican citizen able to prove permanent residence;

 - Currently living in Mozambique;